Location

 Program Description

-The program runs for three terms (52 weeks), beginning in September 2022, on the Main Campus of Bow Valley College.
-You will attend the program in-person for 4.5 hours each day, Monday to Friday (22.5 hrs/week).
+The program runs for three terms (52 weeks), beginning in September 2023, on the main campus of Bow Valley College.
+You will attend the program in-person for 4.5 hours each day, Monday to Friday (22.5 hours/week).
 As a student in the program, you will be supplied with a laptop.

 Learning Modules

-Through authentic learning experiences, you will develop applied skills important for employment, education, and community building.
+Through authentic learning experiences, you will develop applied skills important for employment, education, and community engagement.
 Modules covered include:

-Upon completing the Pathways to Employment program, learners have the option to continue their studies in Bow Valley College’s Academic Upgrading Program (Foundational Learning or High School).
+Upon completing the Pathways to Employment program, students have the option to continue their studies in Bow Valley College's Academic Upgrading program.
 The program will also prepare students for direct transition into the workforce.

 Admission Requirements